ruizdurazo/ruizdurazo/notes/on-story/index.md

 - Having **changed**

 > callout
-> The _Story Circle_ works well for cyclical or episodic content, or for when someone goes on an eventful adventure or holiday, for example, but then have to go back to their "normal" lives and routine afterward.
+> The _Story Circle_ works well for cyclical or episodic content, or for when someone goes on an eventful adventure or holiday, for example, but then have to go back to their “normal” lives and routine afterward.

 There are many more structures, but they’re all basically the same: